ngoworldcommunity/NGOWorld/README.md

 ## Support 🙏

-**Don't forget to drop a star ⭐.** A heartfelt thank you to those who have contributed to this project.
-We are really grateful towards your contribution.You all are amazing.
-Opensource for the win 🚀
+If you find Milan inspiring and valuable, we would greatly appreciate your support. **Simply give us a star ⭐** on our repository.
+We would like to extend our heartfelt gratitude to all the contributors who have dedicated their time and effort to this project.
+Your contributions are truly amazing and essential to our mission of creating a better world.
+Together, through the power of open-source collaboration, we can drive positive change and make a lasting impact! 🚀